stevejay/scss-mixins-spinners/README.md

 ## Motivation

-I wanted a choice of a few spinners to use on websites, spinners that use only transform or opacity animations so the browser need only perform compositing to update the page.
+I wanted a choice of a few spinners to use on websites, spinners that use only transform and opacity animations so the browser needs to only perform compositing to update the page.

 I also wanted to be able to use the spinners with and without a JavaScript